Will Ethereum be the Platform that Successfully Brings Blockchain into the Mainstream?

 - For all its hype, blockchain is still pretty niche – but Ethereum might just change all that.

 Written by Yezi Peng, (MBA ’17).
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 Ethereum is an open-source blockchain platform that was introduced in a 2013 white paper by Vitalik Buterin, a Bitcoin programmer who wanted to expand the applications of cryptocurrency.
 Ethereum’s blockchain went live in July 2015 and seeks to use smart contracts to facilitate transactions on its platform.